 The refinancing firm, which started in end of 2017, has been operating for one year.
 It was started with 5 billion riyals in capital and has been working closely with the government’s Real Estate Development Fund.
 The fund also provides interest-free loans to middle and low-income citizens through commercial banks.

 The SRC plans to sell sukuk domestically in the next two quarters and will tap international investors by the end of the year, the CEO said.

 “We may look at a public offering rather than purely private placement,” Susini said.
 The plan then would be to issue around 1 billion riyals, which “would be a decent size for a first international issuance.”

 Some of the funds raised will be funnelled to commercial lenders to be given as mortgages to citizens complying with state-set criteria to help provide affordable housing to citizens often ignored by banks, the CEO said.

 The refinancing firm expects to buy 7 billion riyals to 10 billion riyals in mortgage portfolios held by banks and mortgage providers this year, Housing Minister Majed Al-Hogail told Bloomberg in an interview in Riyadh on Wednesday.
 Susini said most of those portfolio purchases will likely come from mortgage finance companies not banks.

 “The mortgage finance companies, up until the creation of SRC, were very much dependent on the banks in terms of refinancing,” he said.
-“As we come with a new offer that is competitive, they will be more incentivised to work with us.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“As we come with a new offer that is competitive, they will be more incentivised to work with us.”finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.